JKTKops/Write-You-a-Haskell-2/Chapter 7/Chapter 7.5 - Additions to Poly.md

 ```
 This results in the list `["a", "b", ..., "z", "aa", "ab", ...]`.
 <br />
 The last detail is that the monad class instances go both ways.
-We've provided instances of `MonadSupply` when a `MonadSupply` is on top of a common transformer, but we could also have a common transformer on top of `SupplyT`.
-So we also have to provided instances of the form:
+We've provided instances of `MonadSupply` when a common transformer is on top of a `MonadSupply`, but we could also have a `SupplyT` on top of a common transformer.
+So we also have to provide instances of the form:
 ```Haskell
 instance MonadError e m => MonadError e (SupplyT s m)
 ```